What are the best Spanish courses online? Speak, listen, read & write.

 So who’s Rosetta, then?
 The namesake Rosetta Stone is an artifact that linguists used to unlock the secrets of Egyptian hieroglyphics.
 Similarly, their patented speech software, TruAccent, unlocks accent and pronunciation for learners.

-Like other platforms, they offer both Castillian and Latin American Spanish options in premium, subscription-based Spanish courses.
-Some reviewers say forgoing grammatical explanations early in the process can belie the assertion that you can safely say “hablo Español” from the first lesson.
+Like other platforms, Rosetta Stone offers both Castilian and Latin American Spanish options in its premium, subscription-based courses.
+Some reviewers note that skipping early grammar explanations can make the promise of saying “hablo Español” from the first lesson feel ambitious.

-That said, while you may not complete the first lessons being able to have a conversation, their immersion-based system is helpful over time.
-Rosetta Stone offers some of the best Spanish courses online for fans of an immersive learning experience.
+That said, while you may not achieve conversational skills immediately, their immersion-based system proves effective over time.
+Rosetta Stone offers some of the best Spanish courses online for those who enjoy an immersive learning approach.

 Review: 4.8 ★★★★★ | Spanish: Castillian, Latin America